Our Clerk is Roger Vincent Jasaitis. You can contact him about general information about Putney Friends Meeting;

 Monthly Meeting for Business:

-Third Sunday of every month (except for Holidays, July and August) after the rise of second meeting for worship (starting around 12:30 after a potluck lunch).
+Third Sunday of every month (except for Holidays, July and August) via Zoom (starting around 12:30, virtually only at this time).

 PFM Library Information